Self-Guided Belief Propagation -- A Homotopy Continuation Method: Theoretical Properties of SBP

-Here we present some more formal arguments and discuss the properties of SBP to understand under which conditions the algorithm (presented in Sec.~\ref{sec:SBP}) can be expected to perform well.
-We refer to Sec.~\ref{sec:proofs} for the proofs and only present the most important Theorems as well as their implications below.
+Here, we present some more formal arguments and discuss the properties of SBP to understand under which conditions the algorithm (presented in Section~\ref{sec:SBP}) can be expected to perform well.
+We begin by formally defining the notion of a solution path in Section~\ref{subsec:theory:def} before we discuss the properties of SBP's solution path in Section~\ref{subsec:theory:properties}.
+Finally, we restrict ourselves to unidirectional models, for which we analyze the accuracy of SBP in Section~\ref{subsec:theory:accuracy}.